The Weiser River Trail is open. We encourage you to ride!

-The ride starts early Saturday morning with cyclists meeting at Weiser Trailhead for a bus ride to West Pine Trailhead to meet up with the bicycle hauler.
+The ride starts early Saturday morning with cyclists bringing their bikes to Weiser Trailhead for a bus ride to West Pine Trailhead to meet up with the bicycle hauler.
 Once reunited with their bikes, riders head down the trail through the valley surrounded by pine covered hills to a refreshment stop at Starkey.
 The trail flattens and the valley widens for a ride through agricultural land to Council Trailhead for lunch.
-The ride proceeds south of Council through the beautiful Weiser River canyon to Goodrich Trailhead for refreshments and on to Mundo Hot Springs where the baggage is waiting at camp.
+The ride proceeds south of Council through the beautiful Weiser River canyon to Goodrich Trailhead and on to Mundo Hot Springs where the baggage is waiting at camp.
 A dip in the hot pool and some visiting is in order after camp is set up.
 Supper is served at camp and there is opportunity to enjoy another dip in the hot pool along with the cool, crisp air and night sky in the broad valley of the Weiser River.

-If you are considering an additional night’s stay either before or after the October Trek, visit the list of lodging opportunities with Weiser River Trail member camping and motel businesses at http://weiserrivertrail.org/wheretostay.html.
+If you are considering an additional night’s stay either before or after the October Trek, visit the list of lodging opportunities with Weiser River Trail member camping and motel businesses at the Weiser River Trail site.